Stack-oriented programming: Stack effect diagrams

 It is equivalent to preconditions and postconditions in Hoare logic.
-Both comments may also be referenced as assertions, thought not necessarily in context of Stack-based languages.
+Both comments may also be referenced as assertions, though not necessarily in the context of Stack-based languages.

 PostScript stacks

 PostScript and some other stack languages have other separate stacks for other purposes.

 Variables and dictionaries

 The evaluation of different expressions has already been analysed.
-The implementation of variables is important for any programming language, but for stack-oriented languages it is of special concern, as there is only one way to interact with data.
+The implementation of variables is important for any programming language, but for stack-oriented languages, it is of special concern, as there is only one way to interact with data.